Midwest Machinery has sold and started up A TON of boilers to date.

 4. When flushing the system, the boilers must be isolated.
-Flushing through a boiler can cause debris to clog the heat exchanger, resulting in failure.
+Flushing through a boiler can cause debris to clog the heat exchanger, resulting in boiler failure.

-NOTE: The size and type of the venting material must meet manufacturers & code requirements for the specific venting category of the unit installed.
+NOTE: The size and type of the venting material must meet manufacturer & code requirements for the specific venting category of the unit installed.
 Check the manual or consult with the factory for suggested vent terminations.
 Most of today’s high efficient boilers can utilize PVC, CPVC or Polypropylene.
 Flue temperatures are what determine the material that should be used.
 Traditionally, the flue temperature is related to the temperature of the water that enters the boiler.
-Max flue temperatures for these materials are as follows: PVC = 149degF, CPVC = 194degF, Polypropylene = 230degF Improper air intake and flue sizes cause incorrect back pressure within the boiler.
+Max flue temperatures for these materials are as follows: PVC = 149°F, CPVC = 194°F, Polypropylene = 230°F Stainless Steel = 300°F. Improper air intake and flue sizes cause incorrect back pressure within the boiler.
 This leads to shortened life and sporadic firing.
-Think of trying to blow air through a 30’ long drinking straw.
+Think of trying to blow air through a 30’ long drinking straw!

-16. Building Pressure – High efficient boilers operate optimally in a pressure neutral room.
+15. Building Pressure – High efficient boilers operate optimally in a pressure neutral room.